IN-CORE/incore-docs/manual/source/getting_started.md

    Users can see the files in [IN-CORE Web Tools](webtools) or in IN-CORE Lab under `INCORE Apps menu`.
    <br />
    <br />
-5. Create an instance of Building damage object specific to this Tutorial; your Notebook code.
-Load datasets and specify parameters necessary for running the analysis.
+5. Next, create an instance of Building damage object specific to this Tutorial in your Notebook.
+We need to specify the datasets and parameters necessary for running the analysis.
     ```
     # Create building damage
     bldg_dmg = BuildingDamage(client)